Matt Gaetz associate Joel Greenberg pleads guilty to 6 federal charges

 Greenberg entered the plea during a hearing before the U.S. District Court for the Middle District of Florida in Orlando.

-Clad in a dark blue prison jumpsuit and handcuffs, Greenberg agreed to fully cooperate with the U.S. government, including the federal probe into Gaetz.
+Clad in a dark blue prison jumpsuit and handcuffs, Greenberg agreed to fully cooperate with the U.S. government.
 Greenberg told Judge Leslie Hoffman he understood the charges brought against him, and that by pleading guilty he was waiving his right to trial.

 Greenberg had initially pleaded not guilty, but last week signed an agreement with federal prosecutors to change his plea and "cooperate fully in the investigation and prosecution of other persons."
 In exchange, prosecutors agreed to drop 23 other charges that were included in an earlier indictment.
 Greenberg faces a minimum of 12 years in prison, but a judge can reduce his sentence if he fully cooperates.